 He was also conferred Fellowship of Royal College of Obstetricians & Gynecologists in 1979, Fellowship of College of Physicians & Surgeons Pakistan in 1987, Fellowships of Royal College of Physicians Edinburgh and Bangladesh College of Physicians & Surgeons in 1994.
-Besides being examiner of undergraduates, he has also been Postgraduate Examiner in Pakistan, Bangladesh and UK.
-He has been President of Society of Obstetricians & Gynecologists of Pakistan, Founder President of IVF Society of Pakistan and Past-Chairman Representative Committee of Royal College of Obstetricians & Gynecologists London.
+Besides being an examiner of undergraduates, he has also been Postgraduate Examiner in Pakistan, Bangladesh, and the UK.
+He has been President of the Society of Obstetricians & Gynecologists of Pakistan, Founder President of IVF Society of Pakistan, and Past-Chairman Representative Committee of Royal College of Obstetricians & Gynecologists London.

-To share his knowledge and expertise with upcoming generations, he wrote book on Gynecology which was published in 1981 and till now there are six editions which are promulgated in marketspace.
+To share his knowledge and expertise with upcoming generations, he wrote a book on Gynecology which was published in 1981, and till now there are six editions that are promulgated in the marketspace.
 He has read original papers from all the continents from Australia to South America and chaired scientific sessions of international conferences abroad.

-Professor Rashid Latif Khan set up the first IVF center in Pakistan in 1984 and rendered the first test tube baby not only for Pakistan but of South Asia in 1989 which was exactly 11 years after the birth of first test tube baby of the world.
+Professor Rashid Latif Khan set up the first IVF center in Pakistan in 1984 and rendered the first test-tube baby not only for Pakistan but of South Asia in 1989 which was exactly 11 years after the birth of the first test-tube baby of the world.
 In recognition of his services to the specialty and field of medicine, he was awarded Sitara-e-Imtiaz in 1992 by the President of Pakistan.
-Teaching has been his greatest passion not only at undergraduate level but also at postgraduate extent.
+Teaching has been his greatest passion not only at the undergraduate level but also at the postgraduate extent.
 Being a popular teacher he has been an inspiration for a legion of doctors who adopted OBGYN as their specialty.
 He still holds regular postgraduate classes, which are open to all without any charges.